arathvelazquez/data-structures-and-algorithms/BigO.md

       bigger[bigger.length -1] = value;
       return bigger;
     }

+*Solution: O(n<sup>2</sup>), where n is th number of elements in the array.
+The first call to appendToNew takes 1 copy.
+The second call takes 2 copies.
+The third call takes 3 copies.
+And so on.
+The total time will be the sum of 1 through n, which is O(n<sup>2</sup>).*

+---

 10- Code sums the digits in a number.
 What is its big O time?